 - In addition, attackers with legal authority such as law enforcement agencies may (depending on the jurisdiction) be able to compel physical access, potentially with a gag order attached, meaning that the 3rd party hosting your servers or VMs may be legally unable to tell you that law enforcement has been given access to your SecureDrop servers.

 One of the core goals of SecureDrop is to avoid the potential compromise of sources through the compromise of third-party communications providers.
 Therefore, we consider the use of virtualization for production instances of SecureDrop to be an unacceptable compromise and do not support it.
 Instead, dedicated servers should be hosted in a physically secure location in the organization itself.
 While it is technically possible to modify SecureDrop’s automated installation process to work on virtualized servers (for example, we do so to support our CI pipeline), doing so in order to run it on cloud servers is at your own risk and without our support or consent.

 SecureDrop depends on the Tails operating system for its bootable USB drives.
-The upcoming version of Tails, Tails 3.0, will no longer support 32-bit computers.
-The current targeted release date for Tails 3.0 is June 13, 2017.
+The current stable version of Tails, Tails 3.0, no longer supports 32-bit computers.

 To see if you have a 64-bit machine, run